 Hate crime is significantly under-reported.
-Even in changing times, local groups and organisations need to continue raising awareness, challenging hate crime in our communities and helping instil confidence in victims by highlighting how and where hate crime incidents can be reported.
+COVID-19 and now the cost of living crisis are having huge impacts in every community in Manchester and across all areas of our lives.
+Even in difficult times local groups and organisations need to continue raising awareness, challenging hate crime in our communities and helping instil confidence in victims by highlighting how and where hate crime incidents can be reported.

-Through Macc on behalf of Manchester City Council, Manchester Community Safety Partnership makes funding available annually during Hate Crime Awareness Week each February to support projects across the city.
+Through Macc and on behalf of Manchester City Council's Community Safety Partnership funding is available annually during Greater Manchester Hate Crime Awareness Week each February to support projects across the city.